Are You a Late Bloomer in Life?

 Life As a Writer

 Do you consider yourself one of those late bloomers in an area of your life?
 Sometimes I do, at least in writing.
-I started writing over 30 years ago and have enjoyed a measure of “success,” as some would call it.
+I started writing over 35 years ago and have enjoyed a measure of “success,” as some would call it.
 But early on, one year I netted over 1000 rejects in the process of writing greeting cards.
-I had always wanted to write a book, but I was in my 40′s before my first book was published.
+I had always wanted to write a book, but I was in my 40’s before my first book was published.
 And it was several years later before a publisher accepted another one.
-God taught me persistence often.
+God taught me persistence often, but He kept blessing my efforts.

 Age Is Not the Prime Factor